This The Shipwreck Arcana review is based on 12 plays, including at least one game at each player count.

 What is The Shipwreck Arcana?

-The Shipwreck Arcana is a cooperative deduction game in which you are fortune tellers attempting to prevent your teammates from suffering horrible fates.
-It was designed by Kevin Bishop and will be published by Meromorph Games.
+The Shipwreck Arcana is a cooperative deduction card game in which you are fortune tellers attempting to prevent your teammates from suffering horrible fates.
+It was designed by Kevin Bishop and is published by Meromorph Games.

 The Shipwreck Arcana Gameplay

 To begin a game of The Shipwreck Arcana, everyone will get their own set of seven Number Line tokens.
 You’ll then place The Hours card on the table along with four Arcane cards.
 Finally, you’ll put all of the Fate tokens in the draw bag.

 The Hours card will have two tracker tokens on it.
 One of the tokens tracks your doom and the other tracks your correct predictions.
 Your goal is to get seven correct predictions before the doom token reaches hour 7.

 On your turn, you will draw up to two Fate tokens.
 After that, it will be your job to give your teammates information about one of those tokens so they can guess what the other one is.
 You help them out by playing one of the Fate tokens on an Arcana card.